-The Group's Water Treatment Chemicals and Water Treatment Facilities businesses are affected by economic conditions in Japan and in other countries and regions where the Group operates.
-Demand in the Water Treatment Chemicals business fluctuates in response to factory capacity utilization rates in such industries as steel, petroleum refining and petrochemicals, and pulp and paper, which are the business' main sources of demand.
-Such demand fluctuations may affect the Group's operating results.
-Demand in the Water Treatment Facilities business fluctuates in response to trends in capital expenditure in the electronics industry and other industries that are the business' main sources of demand.
-Such demand fluctuations may affect the Group's operating results.
+The Group's Water Treatment Chemicals and Water Treatment Facilities businesses are affected by economic conditions in Japan and countries and regions outside Japan where the Group operates.
+Demand in the Water Treatment Chemicals business fluctuates in response to factory capacity utilization rates in industries such as steel, oil refining and petrochemicals, and pulp and paper—the main areas of demand for the business.
+Such demand fluctuations may impact the Group's financial results.
+Demand in the Water Treatment Facilities business fluctuates in response to trends in capital expenditures in the electronics and general industries—the main area of demand for the business—.
+Such demand fluctuations may impact the Group's financial results.

-Intensification of competition with rivals in the Group's business domains could lead to declines in prices of products and services, which could lower the Group's profitability.
+Furthermore, intensified competition with rivals in the Group's business domains could lead to declines in prices of products and services, which may lower the Group's profitability.

 3. Overseas Business Development